0xPARC/0xparc-intro-book/src/intro.typ

   where Alice and Bob wants to know which of them has more money without learning the actual incomes.

-Classically, cryptography relied on coming up for a protocol for solving given problems or computing certain functions.
+Classically, first-generation cryptography relied on coming up for a protocol for solving given problems or computing certain functions.
 The goal of the second-generation "programmable cryptography" can then be described as: